mvromer/rollup-plugin-tagged-template-postcss/README.md

 Process the contents of tagged template literals with PostCSS during a Rollup build.

+> **NOTE:** This repository has been archived.
+Further development on this plugin can be found [here](https://github.com/mvromer/tagged-template-postcss).

 ## How it works

 For each input file processed by Rollup, this plugin will walk the file's AST (abstract syntax